Data Science Resume Tips

 - Order your experience in reverse chronological order, starting with your most recent position and working your way back.
 In such a rapidly evolving field, what you’ve worked on most recently is most relevant.

-- You don’t want to go into too much detail when describing jobs from 5+ years ago, unless it’s especially relevant to the position you’re applying for – Remember, space on your resume is at a premium, if you go into intricate detail for every job you’ve ever worked, you could easily hit 5 pages before you know it.
+- You don’t want to go into too much detail when describing jobs from over five years ago, unless it’s especially relevant to the position you’re applying for – Remember, space on your resume is at a premium, if you go into intricate detail for every job you’ve ever worked, you could easily hit five pages before you know it.
 Consider a “Projects” section above your work experience if you want to showcase all the relevant projects you’ve worked on.

 Formatting your resume in this way can be useful in providing an overview of exactly what it is you do, and more importantly why you did it.